yjw1029/EmbMarker/README.md

 <img src="figure/visualization.png" alt="Visualization" style="width: 200px">

 ## Citing
+Please cite the paper if you use the data or code in this repo.
 ```latex
 @article{peng2023you,
   title={Are You Copying My Model?
 Protecting the Copyright of Large Language Models for EaaS via Backdoor Watermark},